awsdocs/amazon-elasticache-docs/doc_source/redis/backups-manual.md

     --snapshot-name bkup-20150515
 ```

-**Example Output: Backing Up a Redis \(cluster mode disabled\) Cluster with Replica Nodes**
+**Example Output: Backing Up a Redis \(Cluster Mode Disabled\) Cluster with Replica Nodes**

-Output from the operation will look something like the following\.
+Output from the operation looks something like the following\.

 ```
 {